Hong Kong, Taiwan spar over fugitive case that led to unrest

 Hong Kong’s leader, Chief Executive Carrie Lam, had cited Chan’s case as one of the main reasons behind proposed changes to Hong Kong’s extradition laws, saying it presented a “loophole” allowing him to avoid being sent back to face charges in Taiwan.
 But fears that such a law would put residents at risk of being sent to mainland China’s murky judicial system sparked months of chaotic protests that mushroomed into Hong Kong’s biggest political crisis in decades.

 Lam was forced to drop the bill.
-It’s set to be formally withdrawn in a legislative session Wednesday, said one of Lam’s top deputies, Matthew Cheung, following the continuation of increasingly violent street protests over the weekend.
+It’s set to be formally withdrawn in a legislative session Wednesday, according to one of Lam’s top deputies, Matthew Cheung, following the continuation of increasingly violent street protests over the weekend.

-Chan wrote to Lam last week saying he wanted to return to Taiwan and turn himself in after his 29-month sentence ends.
+Chan wrote to Lam last week saying he wanted to return to Taiwan and turn himself in after his sentence ends.

 But Su urged Hong Kong to put Chan on trial for the February 2018 murder of girlfriend Poon Hiu-wing instead of giving him “a window of time” in which Chan can travel around after he is freed.